standardhealth/spec_json2html/README.md

 <a id="directory"> </a>
 ## Directory Structure
-Below you willl find the structure of folders, with a brief description of what they contain:
+Below you will find the structure of folders, with a brief description of what they contain:
 ```
     spec_json2html/
     ├── node_modules/            # Node modules necessary for generation